- This project was awarded to Cemex Construction Materials Pacific, LLC in April 2017.

 - Up to three full closures of Southeast Everett Mall Way.

 Westbound and eastbound closures will not occur at the same time.

 This project will provide drivers with a smoother, safer ride on SR 526.
 New pavement will preserve the life of the roadway and reduce maintenance needs.

 - Safety: Improving the highway surface eliminates and helps prevent future potholes, cracks and wheel ruts where water can collect.
 This gives drivers a safer, smoother ride.
 Reconstructed ADA-compliant pedestrian ramps create an easier transition between street and sidewalk.

 - Economic: Paving reduces the need for emergency pavement repairs, which are costly to taxpayers and can cause additional congestion during peak commute hours.

 What is the project timeline?

-- March 2017: Project is scheduled to be advertised for competitive bidding.
+- March 2017: Project was advertised for competitive bidding.